japila-books/spark-sql-internals/docs/datasources/parquet/index.md

-# Parquet Data Source
+# Parquet Connector

 [Apache Parquet](http://parquet.apache.org/) is a columnar storage format for the Apache Hadoop ecosystem with support for efficient storage and encoding of data.

-Parquet Data Source uses [ParquetDataSourceV2](ParquetDataSourceV2.md) for `parquet` datasets and tables with [ParquetScan](ParquetScan.md) for table scanning (_reading_) and [ParquetWrite](ParquetWrite.md) for data writing.
+Parquet Connector uses [ParquetDataSourceV2](ParquetDataSourceV2.md) for `parquet` datasets and tables with [ParquetScan](ParquetScan.md) for table scanning (_reading_) and [ParquetWrite](ParquetWrite.md) for data writing.

 ??? note "ParquetFileFormat is Fallback FileFormat"
     The older [ParquetFileFormat](ParquetFileFormat.md) is used as a [fallbackFileFormat](ParquetDataSourceV2.md#fallbackFileFormat) for backward-compatibility and [Hive](../../hive/HiveMetastoreCatalog.md#convert) (_to name a few use cases_).

-Parquet is the default data source format based on the [spark.sql.sources.default](../../configuration-properties.md#spark.sql.sources.default) configuration property.
+Parquet is the default connector format based on the [spark.sql.sources.default](../../configuration-properties.md#spark.sql.sources.default) configuration property.

-Parquet data source uses `spark.sql.parquet` prefix for [parquet-specific configuration properties](../../configuration-properties.md).
+Parquet connector uses `spark.sql.parquet` prefix for [parquet-specific configuration properties](../../configuration-properties.md).

 ## Options